Political positions of George W. Bush: Abortion

-Bush maintains a strong anti-abortion and pro-life stance, consistently opposing abortion while supporting parental notification for minor girls who want abortions, the Mexico City Policy, a ban on intact dilation and extraction (commonly known as partial-birth abortion), adoption tax credits, and the Unborn Victims of Violence Act.
-Running for Congress in 1978, Bush had said that the decision to have an abortion should be a woman's personal decision, but he declared that he was anti-abortion in 1994.
+In office, Bush maintained a strong anti-abortion and pro-life stance, consistently opposing abortion while supporting parental notification for minor girls who want abortions, the Mexico City Policy, a ban on intact dilation and extraction (commonly known as partial-birth abortion), adoption tax credits, and the Unborn Victims of Violence Act.
+While running for Congress in 1978, Bush said that the decision to have an abortion should be a woman's personal decision, but he declared that he was anti-abortion in 1994.

 Death penalty

-Bush supports the death penalty.
+Bush supported the death penalty.
 As Governor of Texas, he allowed 152 executions.
 He commuted the sentence of one prisoner on death row, Henry Lee Lucas, on June 15, 1998.

 Environment

 Bush opposed the Kyoto Protocol, saying that the treaty neglected and exempted 80 percent of the world's population and would have cost tens of billions of dollars per year.
 Bush announced the Clear Skies Act of 2003, aimed at amending the Clean Air Act to reduce air pollution through the use of emissions trading programs.
 The initiative was introduced to Congress, but failed to make it out of committee.

-Bush has said that global warming is real and has noted that it is a serious problem, but he asserts there is a "debate over whether it's manmade or naturally caused".
+Bush said that global warming is real and noted that it is a serious problem, but asserted there is a "debate over whether it's manmade or naturally caused".
 He announced plans to reaffirm the United States' commitment to work with major economies, and, through the United Nations, to complete an international agreement that will slow, stop, and eventually reverse the growth of greenhouse gases; he stated, "this agreement will be effective only if it includes commitments by every major economy and gives none a free ride."